WindOfMind/Bondora.ConstructionEquipmentRental/readme.md

 3. Open the solution in Visual Studio.
 4. Make sure that multiple startup projects is chosen otherwise set multiple start for Billing and Service projects.
 5. Restore packages, build and run.
+6. Restoring dependencies using 'npm' may take several minutes.

 ### Running the tests